3 Days in Tokyo:

 Remember that you can explore freely with no foreign transaction fees1 on purchases made abroad made with your Platinum® Card.

-Read on for our curated four-day Tokyo itinerary and learn about some of the benefits that you can enjoy throughout your journey when you book through American Express Travel®.
+Get inspired with our curated three-day Tokyo itinerary, and learn about some of the benefits that you can enjoy throughout your journey when you book through American Express Travel® or the Amex Travel AppTM.

 1American Express will not charge any foreign transaction fee on the purchases you make outside of the United States with your Card.
 However, there may be circumstances where ATMs or merchants charge a fee on foreign transactions.